vijendra1125/Optical-Character-Recognition/approach1/README.md

 # Random String Recognition

 ## Objective
-This section focus on random string recognition using end-to-end learning of a custom CNN.
-This method wont be much useful in most of the practical applications (may be you could give try to break random letter captcha :wink:) but definitely it is most simple step toward Optical Character Recognition and hence it will be a good starting excercise for a beginner.
+This section is focused on random string recognition using end-to-end learning of a custom CNN.
+This method wont be much useful in most of the practical applications (may be you could give try to break random letter captcha :wink: ) but definitely it is most simple step toward Optical Character Recognition and hence it will be a good starting excercise for a beginner.
 By doing this mini-project you learn following:
 * Data generation
 * Converting image data to tfrecord
-* Verfying tfrecord visualy
+* Verfying tfrecord visually
-* Designing, training and testing custom CNN network
+* Designing, training and testing a custom CNN network

 > Note: This is just a sample program to provide you template for random string recognition.
 You could definetily add more variation in dataset and use better CNN architecture to do much better.